velartrill/velartrill.github.io/orig/kestrel.md

 I stare blearily at the two women.
 "Up?
 What…?"

 Nishuin hesitates for a moment, then crosses the threshold.
-Soshten reacts violently, instantly grabbing Nishuin by the throat and shoving her against a wall with her free hand. _"Nishi!"_ she erupts, sounding genuinely *furious.* _"Hal shose!?"_
+Soshten reacts immediately and violently, grabbing Nishuin by the throat and shoving her against a wall with her free hand. _"Nishi!"_ she erupts, sounding genuinely *furious.* _"Hal shose!?"_

 That's worth at least a cup or two of deep black tea.
 Before I know it I'm on my feet, momentarily disoriented as I try to compensate for a war wound my suit is already compensating for.
 I catch myself and close the distance to the two _rantashar._ "What the *fuck* has gotten into you, Soshi?"
 I demand.
 She spares me a dumbfounded glance.
 "I thought I was supposed to be the crazy one here--"